Mixing time of near-critical random graphs: Random walk on the 2-core

 We distinguish the following subset of the edges of the kernel, whose paths are suitably long:

 where $\mathcal{P}_e$ is the 2-path in $\cH$ that corresponds to the edge $e \in E(\K)$.
-Further define $\mathcal{Q} \subset 2^\K$ to be all the subsets of vertices of $\K$ whose induced subgraph contains an edge from $\mathcal{E}$:
+Further define $\mathcal{Q} \subset2^\K$ to be all the subsets of vertices of $\K$ whose induced subgraph contains an edge from $\mathcal{E}$:

-For each $e \in \K$, we define the median of its $2$-path, denoted by $\mathrm{med}(\mathcal{P}_e)$, in the obvious manner: It is the vertex $w\in\mathcal{P}_e$ whose distance from the two endpoints is the same, up to at most $1$ (whenever there are two choices for this $w$, pick one arbitrarily).
+For each $e \in\K$, we define the median of its $2$-path, denoted by $\operatorname{med}(\mathcal{P}_e)$, in the obvious manner: It is the vertex $w\in\mathcal{P}_e$ whose distance from the two endpoints is the same, up to at most $1$ (whenever there are two choices for this $w$, pick one arbitrarily).
 Now, for each $v\in\cH$ let

 The next lemma provides a lower bound on the effective conductance between a vertex $v$ in the 2-core and its corresponding above defined set $\mathcal{E}_v$.
-See, e.g., \cite{LP} for further details on conductances/resistances. \begin{lemma} Let $C_{\mathrm{eff}}(v \leftrightarrow \mathcal{E}_v)$ be the effective conductance between a vertex $v\in\cH$ and the set $\mathcal{E}_v$.
-With high probability, for any $v \in \cH$,
+See, for example, \cite{LP} for further details on conductances/resistances.